8. AITJ For Calling Out Boxer Hypocrisy In A Shared House? ...Continued

 I’m usually a “just talk about it” kind of guy, so earlier this evening I knocked on his door and asked him if he could turn it off so people could sleep.
 He said to get lost and joked that I should call the cops.

-So I found the non-emergency number for the local cops and called.
 I’ll update this if anything fun happens.
 As a person who generally isn’t a fan of police, AITJ for calling them?”

 Another User Comments: